|Unpaid rent, utilities, and late fees

 Security Deposit Returns in Arizona

-Landlords in Arizona must return a security deposit by first-class mail with a written statement of deductions (if any) to the tenant’s last known address (unless other arrangements are made) no later than 14 business days after the required conditions have been met.
+Landlords in Arizona must return a security deposit by first-class mail with a written statement of deductions (if any) to the tenant’s last known address (unless other arrangements are made) no later than 14 days after the required conditions have been met.

 If requested by the tenant, the landlord must allow the tenant to be present at the move-out inspection.